StackVista/stackstate-docs/configure/security/self-signed-certificates.md

 ## Overview

-StackState has several points of interaction with external systems, for example event handlers can call out to webhooks in other systems while plugins can retrieve data from external systems like Splunk or Elasticsearch.
-With the default configuration, StackState will not be able to communicate with these systems when they're secured with TLS using a self-signed certificate or a certificate that isn't by default trusted by the JVM.
+StackState has several points of interaction with external systems.
+For example, event handlers can call out to webhooks in other systems while plugins can retrieve data from external systems like Splunk or Elasticsearch.
+With the default configuration, StackState won't be able to communicate with these systems if they're secured with TLS using a self-signed certificate or a certificate that isn't by default trusted by the JVM.

 To mitigate this, StackState allows configuration of a custom trust store.